A bronchoscopy is a test to look at the inside of the breathing tubes (airways) in your lungs. You might have this test to allow your doctor to:

 The nurse or doctor also places a nose or mouthguard in the area the bronchoscope will travel down.

-You’ll also have a clip attached to one of your fingers to monitor your heart rate and oxygen levels throughout the test.
+Attached to one of your fingers is a clip to monitor your heart rate and oxygen levels throughout the test.

 If you are having a general anaesthetic

 The nurse will take you to the room and you lie on a couch.
 To get you to sleep the anaesthetist puts a cannula in one of your arms.
 You then have the anaesthetic drug through the cannula into your bloodstream.